stacs-cp/Demystify-Visualiser/README.md

 1. Navigate to the `deploy` folder.
 2. Run `docker-compose build` (this may take some time to complete)
 3. Then, the application can be started via`docker-compose up`.
-4. The web application will be available at `localhost:5000/demystify`
+4. The web application will be available at `localhost:5000/demystify/` (note: the trailing slash is important here)

 ## Basic Usage